 Turfgrass Management Technology will prepare you for jobs maintaining lawns, golf courses, parks, and other recreational grounds.
-You'll learn how to select, establish, maintain, and manage the right grasses for specific uses.
-You will learn about warm and cool season grasses and how to control weeds, insects, and diseases.
-You'll also learn about construction and renovation of golf courses.
+Students learn how to select, establish, maintain, and manage the right grasses for specific uses.
+Students will learn about warm and cool season grasses and how to control weeds, insects, and diseases.
+Students also learn about construction and renovation of golf courses.

-During the summer you will work on a golf course or other approved recreational facility under the supervision of a turf professional and college instructor.
-You will receive hands-on experience as a co-op student.
-Many students are offered full-time positions after graduation!
+During the summer, work on a golf course or other approved recreational facility under the supervision of a turf professional and college instructor.
+Receive hands-on experience as a co-op student.
+Many students are offered full-time positions after graduation.

-Upon graduation, some of our graduates start their own business, while most work for businesses in the Turfgrass industry.
+Upon graduation, some of graduates start their own business, while most work for businesses in the turfgrass industry.

 Some graduates continue their education at a four-year institution, such as Penn State University (PSU), where they can earn a bachelor's degree or higher in turfgrass management.

 CVCC and PSU have developed an articulation agreement that allows many of the CVCC Turfgrass courses and general education courses to transfer to PSU.
 Graduates of CVCC's Turfgrass program may be able to finish a bachelor's degree at PSU in Turfgrass Management in two more years via their World Campus online.
 Visit Penn State University to learn more.

 Course work includes plant identification, pest management, plant science and soil science.
 Also included are courses in sustainable plant production and management, landscaping, and the operation of horticulture businesses.